February 19th Tour to the LeMay Collection in Tacoma. LeMay – America’s Car Museum By Jim Sweet

 We were warmly greeted at the door by Van Victor and four other members of the Olympic club.
 When we went to pay our prearranged discounted entry fee, we were informed that the Olympic club was picking up our tab!
 This was a very nice and totally unexpected surprise.
 We were also advised that we should go upstairs to pre-order our lunch right away, which would save a lot of time later when we were to actually have our lunch – the time set for 1:00pm.

 Everyone was on their own to view the exhibits at their own pace.
 Jay and I soon lost sight of the other club members.
 We did not realize how large this facility was until we had explored a couple of floors of gorgeous vehicles from various eras.
 Thinking we were nearly done, only to walk around the corner to see another fifty or so cars!
 It just kept going and going.

 Among some of my favorites was a group of super aerodynamic cars that were on loan.
 Regrettably, I neglected to take a picture.
 Also several older and newer Alfa Romeros were on display.
 There were many early 1900s cars that I’d never heard of before – many of them amazing examples of ingenuity back in the day.
 Probably everyone has heard of the Stanley Steamer.
 There was one there.
 Plus a very early electric car, as well as a Tesla Roadster.
 And even the Barris Flintmobile built for the Flintstones movie.

 Of course, the star of the show was a beautiful triple white 1957 Thunderbird.

-The photo below is of the 1939 Lincoln Zephyr in the museum.
+The photos below are of the 1937 Lincoln Zephyr in the museum.
 Your Web Experimenter thought that the example in the museum was one of the most beautiful cars ever.
 The original body style, the magnificent body work, slight customization and paint job were flawless.
-Unfortunately I am unable to remove the text over the photo, I had to get it from the museum's website using a screen shot technique.
 Hopefully the beauty of this car is evident to you.